 This mainboard supports the AGP 4x interface.
 When the AGP 4x video card is used, it can transfer video data at 1066MB/s.
 AGP 4x is backward-compatible, leave the default 4x mode on if unsure.
 When set to 1x mode, the maximum transfer rate it at 266MB/s, and 2x mode transfers data at 533MB/s.
-Settings: 4X.
-2X and 1X.
+AGP8x mode can be detected automatically once you plug in the AGP8x card.
+Settings: 4X, 2X and 1X.